tclark/tdb/README.md

 Copyright © 2013 Tom Clark <tom.clark@op.ac.nz>

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the General Public License either version 3.0 or (at your option) any later version.